-- Our ongoing reinvestment in and consolidation of our coastal operating base and steady operating improvements have delivered improved financial performance and a strong balance sheet that will support continued growth of our margin-focused business. - In 2018 we acquired a distribution and processing centre in Arlington, Washington, integrated the distribution operations and are poised to start secondary processing in the first guarter of 2019. - In early 2019 we completed an acquisition of the assets of Columbia Vista Corporation in Vancouver, Washington, that will enable us to offer a broader array of Douglas fir specialty products to our selected customers in both the US and Japan. - To meet our selected customers' needs we have launched a new wholesale business which will provide complementary products to our industry leading specialty product offerings and enhance our return on capital employed. - We continue to evaluate opportunities to grow shareholder value.
+- In 2018, we acquired our Arlington distribution and processing facility.
+The facility allows the Company to increase the production of targeted, finished products while also providing a centralized warehousing and distribution centre to more effectively service our selected US customers. - In 2019, we acquired the assets of Columbia Vista in Vancouver, Washington, enabling us to offer a broader array of Douglas fir specialty products to our selected customers in both the US and Japan. - We launched a new wholesale business which will provide complementary products to our industry leading specialty product offerings and enhance our return on capital employed. - We continue to evaluate opportunities to grow our business and long-term shareholder value.